softwarefactory-project/shake-factory/README.md

 [Shake][shake] functions to build project in Software Factory.

-To build a project using `ShakeFactory` or a `Shakefile` run this command:
+To build a project using `ShakeFactory` run this command:

 ```
 podman run -it --rm -v $(pwd):/data:Z quay.io/software-factory/shake-factory